Wine Terms

 A wine region in southern France known for producing a wide variety of wines, including reds, whites, and rosés.

-Refers to a wine made from grapes that have been left on the vine longer than usual, generally resulting in higher sugar content and a sweeter or stronger wine.
-Late Harvest wines can be enjoyed as dessert wines or paired with strong cheeses, fruit, or nuts.
+Describes wines made from grapes left on the vine longer than usual, allowing sugars to concentrate.
+The result is typically a sweeter or more intense wine, often enjoyed as a dessert wine or paired with bold cheeses, fruits, or nuts.

 A semi-sweet white wine from Germany, often made from Riesling, Müller-Thurgau, or other white grape varieties.